 They can also enroll for Priority Pass Select airport lounge access and receive a statement credit of up to $100 for Global Entry once every 4.5 years (or $85 for TSA PreCheck once every 5 years).
 Finally, cardholders receive automatic Marriott Bonvoy Gold status, a whole level above what the Boundless offers, although they also get 15 elite night credits toward earning a higher status, just as with the Boundless.

 On the other side of the spectrum, the Marriott Bonvoy Bold might be the best choice for budget-conscious travelers looking for a travel rewards card with no annual fee that still accumulates points at a steady pace.
 It earns three points per dollar on Marriott purchases and two points per dollar on other travel purchases, then one per dollar on everything else.
 Cardholders get 15 nights of elite credit each year, too, but no annual free reward night.

 Whether you’re a loyal Marriott guest, or just someone looking to build up a points balance toward future stays, the Marriott Bonvoy Boundless is an excellent and well-priced choice to work toward award nights and enjoy elite status to boot.
 Its annual free reward night alone is probably worth getting and keeping the card since it can be worth hundreds of dollars per year.
 Add the card’s automatic elite status and you’ll enjoy the free travel you earn with the card even more.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published in January 2021; it was updated in November 2021, and again on April 7, 2022, with current information.
+This article was originally published in 2021; it was updated on September 1, 2022, with current information.